seanbrar/gemini-batch-prediction/docs/how-to/configuration.md

 config2 = resolve_config()
 ```

-Debug emission is controlled by `GEMINI_DEBUG_CONFIG` and uses Python’s warnings; audits are redacted.
+Debug emission is controlled by `GEMINI_BATCH_DEBUG_CONFIG` and uses Python’s warnings; audits are redacted.